2020 - 2021 East Bay Yearlong Program: Lived Psychoanalysis: A Study in Context, Theory and Practice in the Modern World

 Lara Weyland, PhD and Jan Chess, PhD, MFT, Co-Chairs

-Lively class discussions, readings and case conferences will offer an in depth study of the clinical landscape and societal and cultural influences that color and impact our immediate psychoanalytic environment as well as how current world events affect both clinician and patient.
+Lively class discussions, readings and case conferences will offer an in depth study of the clinical landscape that color and impact the psychoanalytic environment.

 |Time:||12:00noon - 01:30pm|

 |Program Fee:||$ 1,312.00

 Readers Fee is not included in the tuition